-An Executive Dean or his/her deputy who has no previous involvement with the case (hereafter the Appointed Dean) is appointed to deal with the appeal.
+An Executive Dean or their deputy who has no previous involvement with the case (hereafter the Appointed Dean) is appointed to deal with the appeal.

-The Appointed Dean shall consider whether or not in his or her judgement the request discloses a proper ground for an appeal, normally within five working days of the receipt of the Initial Adjudicator's report.
+The Appointed Dean shall consider whether or not in their judgement the request discloses a proper ground for an appeal, normally within five working days of the receipt of the Initial Adjudicator's report.
 Where it is agreed that the appeal does have valid grounds, the case shall be referred to an Academic Offences Appeals Committee.